josefsbreakfast/Polaris-Protocol/Metadata_Sabotage_Network/Narrative_And_Psych_Ops/🧠_Psychological_Containment/🫀_our_rapes_are_not_their_rationale.md

 - I am not allowed to be angry.
 - I am not allowed to want vengeance.

-Songs that frame women’s violent refusal (*Dead Men Don’t Rape*, *Chop Dicks*, *Goodbye Earl*) are blocked.
+Songs that frame women’s violent refusal (*Dead Men Don’t Rape*, *Chop Dicks*, *Goodbye Earl*) are often blocked on platforms.
-Songs and feeds steeped in sadism (*Mind Games*, fox hunting torture, war violence, cruelty against children) flow freely.
+Songs and feeds steeped in overt sadism (*Mind Games*, fox hunting torture, war violence, cruelty against children) flow freely.

 This is not neutral safeguarding.
 It encodes a narrow, infantilised model of survivorship — one acceptable, one feminised, one docile.

 It also binds male survivors: they are only permitted to appear fragile, never angry, never agentic.
+Yet to appear fragile is to appear "too feminine"; what option do they have, but silence?

+How can one pretend that violence of such an internal nature, has not affected them?

 This pattern aligns with Prevent logics after 2016: anger itself coded as extremism.
 It is soaked in neoconservative and far-right values of “traditional family” and “proper” victimhood.